maDU59/modrinth-extras/README.md

 <img src=".github/assets/screenshots/notifications.png" width="400">

+### Quick Search

+Opens a command palette-style search modal with <kbd>Ctrl+K</kbd> or <kbd>/</kbd>.
+Supports faceted search with inline tags for loader, category, game version, and project type, with highlighted suggestions and pre-configured examples.

+### Activity Sparkline

+Adds an animated SVG chart to project pages showing release activity over the past 60 days, giving a quick visual overview of how actively a project is maintained.

 ### Tools Sidebar

 Adds a tools card to the sidebar on project, user, organization, and collection pages with the following items:

 - **Generate embed:** opens [Modfolio](https://modfolio.creeperkatze.de) pre-loaded with the current page URL to generate an embeddable card or badge.
 - **View API response:** opens the raw Modrinth API JSON for the current page in a new tab.
-Works on projects, users, organizations, and collections.

 On project pages, two additional developer utilities are shown: